eclipse-swtimagej/SWTImageJ/README.md

 #### GenericDialog

 In AWT the GenericDialog widgets are not explicitly disposed when closed.
 Some widget are still accessed after the close event in AWT.
-This is not possible not possible in SWT.
+This is not possible in SWT.
 To mimic this behaviour the SWT dialog is hidden when closed and stored in a list.
 It will be disposed when a new GenericDialog is opened.

 #### Layout differences